India Employer Forum

 Reflecting on history, Leonard Woolf’s poignant words in 1967 resonate profoundly: timely actions could have averted much of the suffering that accompanied India’s delayed but inevitable independence.
 Today, I contend that India stands at a similar juncture, facing a crucial need for five long-overdue economic reforms to ignite the creation of 200 million new formal jobs, essential for our nation’s prosperity.

 The landscape confronting India in 2020 markedly differs from that encountered by China in 1978.
-With companies prioritizing proximity to consumers for agile responsiveness, the allure of cheap labor diminishes amid the rise of automation.
+With companies prioritizing proximity to consumers for agile responsiveness, the allure of cheap labour diminishes amid the rise of automation.
 Dietrich Vollrath’s book, “Fully Grown,” underscores that in advanced economies, a growth slowdown signifies progress.
 Factors such as research, design, and maintenance now eclipse mere production in significance.
-Concurrently, political trends globally reflect a growing skepticism towards trade and immigration, shaping a new era of globalization characterized by nuanced complexities and shifting supply chain dynamics.
-In this evolving paradigm, five critical reforms beckon for India’s attention:
+Concurrently, political trends globally reflect a growing scepticism towards trade and immigration, shaping a new era of globalization characterized by nuanced complexities and shifting supply chain dynamics.

-1. Labour Law Reform: Addressing the imbalance between labor and capital is paramount.
+1. Labour Law Reform: Addressing the imbalance between labour and capital is paramount.
 Urgent reforms encompass wage adjustments to bridge the gap between gross and net incomes, streamlining social security measures such as ESI and EPFO, and consolidating employment laws into a unified code.
 The envisioned outcome: a significant uptick in formal employment, targeting a 50% increase.

 2. Public Sector Bank Reform: Enhancing India’s credit-to-GDP ratio necessitates reforms in three key areas: bolstered regulatory oversight by the RBI, fostering competition through private-sector banks, and revamping governance and human resources in public sector banks.
 Despite recent capital infusions, the inefficiencies that persist within state-owned banks impede growth, underscoring the imperative for change.
 Targeted outcomes include doubling the Credit to GDP ratio, and fostering higher growth and productivity among MSMEs.